- Myth Busting

-Throughout February, you can make real change simply by telling your stories...and encouraging clients, staff, supporters, partners to do the same.
+This legislative session, you made real change simply by telling your stories...and encouraging clients, staff, supporters, partners to do the same.

-There are a number of telehealth-related bills this session that we support, including:
+There are a number of telehealth-related bills this session that we supported, including:

 “Because of audio-only telehealth, I could tell a client who was 71/2 months pregnant to stay at the hospital and keep her baby safe while offering support over the phone.
 Smartphones, tablets and internet access are a huge barrier to audio-visual telehealth.
 I can’t imagine asking my client [in crisis] to hang up and reconnect back on an audio-visual platform.
 I hope we can let part of COVID’s legacy be a lesson learned about accessibility and do everything we can to make health care accessible to everyone, including in person, audio-visual and audio only telehealth.” – Therapist Case Manager Rachel Gonzalez

-We’ve signed onto the Renters United MD Housing Justice Package, which has fact sheets and information on all the housing-related bills we’re supporting here.
+We signed onto the Renters United MD Housing Justice Package, which has fact sheets and information on all the housing-related bills we supported here.
 A few highlights include:

 “When my client told me last year that she faced eviction, needed to find a new apartment, come up with two months’ rent, and simultaneously remove all her worldly possessions before they were placed on the curb in a matter of days, despite her failing health, I thought it was impossible.” - Dr. Max Romano

 Last year we advocated in-person for the creation of Overdose Prevention Sites.
-This year we will build on that momentum and move this harm reduction bill forward.
+This year we built on that momentum.

 Stories can be in the form of an email, a phone call that’s transcribed, a pre-recorded video or a recorded Zoom meeting.